-If you require advice on changing terms and conditions of employment or any of the specific issues raised in this blog contact your usual Morrisons adviser or Reena Sharma in the employment team at [email protected].
+If you require legal advice on dismissal, advice on changing terms and conditions of employment or any of the specific issues raised in this blog contact your usual Morrisons adviser or Mel McCrum Head of the employment team at [email protected].

 Although correct at the time of publication, the contents of this newsletter/blog are intended for general information purposes only and shall not be deemed to be, or constitute, legal advice.
 We cannot accept responsibility for any loss as a result of acts or omissions taken in respect of this article.
 Please contact us for the latest legal position.